 After his discovery, the aspect of infinity contained within the finite haunted Cantor for the rest of his life.
 He became increasingly depressed as he pondered this paradox and eventually went insane.18 Toward the end of his life, he was committed to a sanatorium where he died.
 Rather than going insane, Zeno took the approach of denying reality altogether, thus eliminating the paradox.
 What is it with this amazing discovery that caused Zeno to deny reality and Cantor to lose his mind?

 It is difficult enough to wrap our minds around the concept of infinity, let alone how the infinite can fit within the finite.
-For those of us who remain in the secular matrix created by the Enlightenment, this paradox has no solution and would logically lead to insanity.
+This paradox has no resolution for those of us who continue to live in the secular framework that the Enlightenment created, and it would logically result in madness.
 The high priests and priestesses of modern secularism attempt to give us a rational explanation for a world full of mystery and wonder.
 They ask us to deny what we instinctively know to be true, that there is more than just the physical creation.

 This has led to a whole host of mental and emotional illnesses that became prominent in the 20th century.
 That is why Existentialist writers such as Kafka, Camus, and Sartre rose to prominence in the 1900s; they wrote about the absurdities of an existence that appeared to have meaning but really didn’t.